 First of all, the MacBook Air is an ultrabook and therefore, super thin and lightweight, which makes it easy to carry around while traveling.
 Apple products are also known for their durability.
 Most users have their laptops for four, five years or even longer.
 You don’t get that with every brand.

 The only downside: If your MacBook breaks in any small town somewhere in the world, it can be harder to get it repaired or to get spare parts for it.
 A friend of mine needed a new charging cable when he was in Guatemala.

 Since it wasn’t available anywhere, the computer shop guy had to order it for 140 USD and it took 3 weeks to deliver.
 What a nightmare!

 Ok, why do I bring up another Apple laptop?
 Because the Apple MacBook Pro is one of the best laptops you can have when you work online.

-If you prefer Mac OS X over Windows or Linux and need a computer which is super powerful, then this might be the perfect choice for you.
+If you prefer Mac OS X over Windows or Linux and need a computer that is super powerful, then this might be the perfect choice for you.
 The 1 TB flash storage, high resolution, increased speed, and long battery life makes it a brilliant choice for professionals like web developers or graphic designers.

 I strongly advise you to go for the 13-inch option.
 Since this one is no ultrabook, bigger versions can get quite heavy if you have to carry it around much.